 I’ve assembled a list of some of the best electric guitars for beginners to help you out.
 All of these instruments are made by guitar manufacturers you can trust, and they are designs that have proven themselves over the years.

 Best of all, they are very affordable, so you won’t end up spending too much on your first electric guitar.
-That’s important, because, remember, you’re still going to need an amp and accessories.
+That’s important because you’re going to need an amp and accessories.
 Around three hundred dollars is a good ballpark figure for a quality starter electric guitar and amp setup.
 The guitar should be about two-thirds of that cost.

 On the other hand, you can spend a lot less.
 You may be tempted to choose a no-name brand from a big-box store, but you should think twice.
-Not only is a better guitar easier to learn on, and will provide greater inspiration for a newbie guitarist, but it will have a higher resale value if they suddenly decide they’d rather be a tuba player.
+Not only is a better guitar easier to learn on, and will provide greater inspiration for a newbie guitarist, but it will have higher resale value if they suddenly decide they’d rather be a tuba player.